DiddiLeija/diddiparser/README.md

 pip install diddiparser
 ```

+## Usage of DiddiParser

-Then, import the features like this example:
+After installing, import the features like this examples:

+### Using DiddiParser on Python scripts

 ```python
 from diddiparser.parser import (DiddiScriptFile,